 - within_text:.
 Where your substring is located or where you perform the find_text.

-- [start_num]:: from where you want to start the SEARCH within_text. if omitted then SEARCH in Excel consider it as 1 and star search from first character.
+- [start_num]:: from where you want to start the SEARCH within the text. if omitted then SEARCH considers it as 1 and star search from the first character.

-Excel SEARCH function is very simple and easy to use.
-Let understand the working of SEARCH in excel by some examples.
+SEARCH function is very simple and easy to use.
+Let’s understand the working of SEARCH Function by some examples.

-Let’s perform a simple search of “Good” sub string in the given text or string.
-Here we have searched the Good word using Excel SEARCH function and it will return the location of Good word in the Good morning.
+Let’s perform a simple search of “Good” substring in the given text or string.
+Here we have searched the Good word using SEARCH function and it will return the location of Good word in the Good morning.